dmwm/CMSKubernetes/kubernetes/rucio/README.md

     cd CMSKubernetes/kubernetes/rucio
     ./upgrade_rucio_[production, testbed, etc].sh

+## Upgrade helm if needed

+CERN has added helm to the lxplus-cloud machines.
+If you get a version incompatibility warning from helm, you may need to upgrade tiller (installed in kubernetes) with

+    helm init --upgrade

 # Use a node outside of kubernetes as an authorization server and to delegate FTS proxies

 While we expect that eventually the authorization server will be able to run inside of kubernetes, at the moment it cannot.